 This specialisation focuses on models, algorithms, and technologies related to decision-support systems and massive data analytics.
 The specialisation covers theoretical foundations such as decision-making in uncertain situations, advanced machine learning, graph management and analytics as well as visualisation and innovation.
 The specialisation is composed of the following courses.

-Curriculum’s courses.
-The specialization will offer the following mandatory courses during the third semester (i.e. the first semester of the second year):
+The specialization will offer the following mandatory courses (18 ETCS):

-Description and Learning Objectives: The students will familiarize with statistical thinking, gain adequate proficiency in the development and use of standard statistical inference tools.
+- Statistical Learning (6 ETCS, Prof. Roverato).
+The students will familiarize with statistical thinking, gain adequate proficiency in the development and use of standard statistical inference tools.
 The course will largely focus on the definition of estimators (maximum likelihood estimation, accuracy of estimation, the sampling distribution of an estimator) and on the hypothesis testing.
 During the course, the students will learn how to use the R tool to conduct a statistical analysis of datasets.
-Further information

-Description and Learning Objectives: This course aims at introducing the students to the main statistical features and concepts underlying the analysis of data collected over time, as well as providing the basic statistical solutions to analyze such data in economic, financial and business settings.
+- Time-Series Analysis for Business Economic and Financial Data (6 ETCS, Prof. Guidolin).
+This course aims to introduce the students to the main statistical features and concepts underlying the analysis of data collected over time, as well as providing the basic statistical solutions to analyze such data in economic, financial and business settings.
 Some case studies will be described to allow students to learn the aspects to consider to analyze economic and financial time-series data.
 Students will also learn how to analyze business and marketing data analyses through dynamic modelling.
-Further information.

-The mandatory course will cover 18 ETCS of the specialization’s teaching module.
-To reach 30 ETCS, the students will have to attend two additional courses (12 ETCS) that they can freely select among the following:
+The students will have to attend two additional courses (12 ETCS) that they can freely select among the following:

-Description and Learning Objectives: The course will enable students to understand the legal components and to predict the legal consequences of data-science activities.
-Students will reflect on the most controversial and contemporary legal issues of data analysis, including the European General Data Protection Regulation – GDPR.
-Further information
+- Law and Data (6 ETCS, Prof. Spiller).
+The course will enable students to understand the legal components and to predict the legal consequences of data-science activities.
+Students will reflect on the most controversial and contemporary legal issues of data analysis

-Description and Learning Objectives: The aim of this course is to introduce techniques to analyze Stochastic Processes: Markov chains and random walks, Montecarlo Simulations, Random Graphs (Erdos-Renyi, Random Regular and Dynamic Graphs).
+- Stochastic Methods (6 ETCS, Prof. Ferrante).
+This course is to introduce techniques to analyze Stochastic Processes: Markov chains and random walks, Montecarlo Simulations, Random Graphs (Erdos-Renyi, Random Regular and Dynamic Graphs).
 Using the software R, specific problems will be approached via computer simulation.
-Further information

-Description and Learning Objectives: The course intends to communicate basic knowledge on different types of biological data, such as sequence, structure, network and literature.
-Moreover, it intends to enable the student to autonomously develop a research project in structural bioinformatics, defining the state of the art for an open problem and providing an attempt to solve it through the extension of existing software libraries and the critical evaluation of obtained results.
-Further information
+- Biological Data (6 ETCS, Prof. Tosatto).
+The course intends to communicate basic knowledge on different types of biological data, such as sequence, structure, network and literature.
+Moreover, it intends to enable the student to autonomously develop a research project in bioinformatics, defining the state of the art for an open problem and providing an attempt to solve it through the extension of existing software libraries and the critical evaluation of obtained results.

 During the fourth semester, students will put into practice what they have learned during the previous semesters, either in an industrial or a HEI partner.
 Students are encouraged to devote their master’s thesis to start-up creation.
 The thesis is evaluated jointly.
 The thesis work will be considered for submission to scientific conferences.